CSU-Robosub-2017-2018/Controls/README.md

             sudo python setup.py install
             sudo python3 setup.py install

-    3. This may result inseveral warnings but again this is the only way that i reliablly was able to get the imports to work how they were supposed to.
+    3. This may result in several warnings but again this is the only way that i reliablly was able to get the imports to work how they were supposed to.
-2. For the
 2. To download, install, and use the Motorcontroller you need to git a version of the Controls Repo.

         git clone https://github.com/CSU-Robosub-2017-2018/Controls.git